High Rise Window Cleaning | RayAccess, Inc.

 - 5 5 Facts About High Rise Window Washers:

 RayAccess proudly serves the constantly changing skyline of Los Angeles.
-Over the past decade LA has experienced a growth spurt and RayAccess has been there to make skyscrapers and high-rises shine – with sparkling clean windows!
+Over the past decade, LA has experienced a growth spurt and RayAccess has been there to make skyscrapers and high rise buildings shine – with sparkling clean windows!

 From the hundreds of new apartments & condos in DTLA, Koreatown, vertical development is happening all over LA.
 RayAccess provides high rise window cleaning to the entire city of Los Angeles.
-Whether you need curtain walls cleaned on a Century City hotel or windows on a Santa Monica office building, RayAccess gets to places others can’t.
+Whether you need curtain walls cleaned on a Century City hotel or windows cleaned on a Santa Monica office building, RayAccess can help.